Theologos Nikoloudis (Θεολόγος Νικολούδης), the Greek Goebbels

 As the Greek minister of propaganda, he was bynamed by his opponents ‘the Greek Goebbels’ and, in fact, he met Josef Goebbels in Athens during the visit of the German Propaganda Minister to Greece, 20-29 September 1936.
 From his ministry, he helped convey the virtues of the 4th of August state among the Greek society, issued anti-Communist propaganda, shaped Ioannis Metaxas’ image as the ‘Archigos’ and built his image as ‘the First Peasant’, ‘the First Worker’, ‘the First Soldier’.

 In fact, his ministry served as a platform for propagating the ideology of the Fourth of August regime.
 Nikoloudis was the founder of the monthly periodical “To Neon Kratos”, which was intended to provide a forum for intellectuals to debate Fourth of August solutions to the problems of modernity facing Greece.
 He also created a number of the symbols and slogans which, as we shall discuss below, bore a strong resemblance to similar propaganda tools used by the Nazis in Germany and the Fascists in Italy.

 Beyond propaganda, Nikoloudis also applied a strict censorship (except for books and magazines coming from Nazi Germany).
 He did not hesitate to censor, among many other texts, Sophocles’ Antigone, works by Aristophanes, Pericles’ Funeral Oration by Thucydides, and writings by the super-nationalist P. Giannopoulos; and the regime twice included among its ‘urban shows’ the public burning of 445 censored books, in Piraeus and in Sparta.
-He also adopted some measures to boost turism, especially for internal consumption among Greeks but also for foreigners.
+He also adopted some measures to boost tourism, especially for internal consumption among Greeks but also for foreigners.

 Nikoloudis retained his position as Propaganda minister until the end of the 4th of August regime in April 1941, when the Germans entered Athens.
 Then he fled together with an exiled government headed by a new Prime Minister, Emmanouel Tsouderos, to Egypt, a country he knew well as he had lived there in his youth.
 The exiled government maintained most of the structures of the 4th of August State, and Nikoloudis kept his place as minister at the sub-ministry of Press and Tourism in the exiled Tsouderos government.